 We don’t believe in love at first sight.
-For us it was a slow burn, but it didn’t take long to realize that we’d rather hang out with each other than with anyone else.
+It was a slow burn for us, but it didn’t take long to realize that we’d rather spend time with each other than with anyone else.

 Our friendship grew into something much deeper.
 We fell head over heels for each other.
 As our love grew, so did our passion.
 It was a wonderful 6 months.

-I didn’t know much about prostate cancer, except that my Grampa had it.
-I guess I thought it was an old man’s disease.
+I didn’t know much about prostate cancer, except that my grandpa had it.
+I guess I thought it was an older man’s disease.
 I learned from Grandpa that a prostate cancer diagnosis meant the end of physical intimacy.
-But it bothered me to think of Grampa and Grandma in that way anyway.
+But it bothered me to think of Grandpa and Grandma that way, anyway.

 I was diagnosed with terminal cancer in June 2006.
 My doctors told me I’d never be cured and that surgery and radiation were not options.

-The only treatment option available to me was androgen deprivation, which works by lowering the amount of testosterone made in the testicles.
-Lower testosterone levels can have a number of effects on the body, including hot flashes, weight gain, mood swings, and reduced libido.
+The only treatment option I had was androgen deprivation, which lowers the amount of testosterone made in the testicles.
+Lower testosterone levels can affect the body, including hot flashes, weight gain, mood swings, and reduced libido.

-I loved Mandy, but after the diagnosis I told her that we should break off our relationship.
+I loved Mandy, but I told her we should break off our relationship after the diagnosis.
 I tried to explain to her how things would change.
 She didn’t care.
 She loved me.

 The toll of hormone treatments

 I received my first testosterone-suppressing shot on the day of my diagnosis.
 I experienced my first symptoms within a week.
 I had hot flushes.
 I began to lose hair on my torso.
 My libido began to wane.
 Erectile dysfunction was not far behind.